-7.9 earthquake strikes off Papua New Guinea; tsunami alert issued
+Tsunami alerts canceled following 7.9 earthquake off Papua New Guinea

 - Quake struck 45 kilometers east of PNG

-- New Zealand issues tsunami warning
+- New Zealand ends tsunami warning

 The quake struck in the ocean about 45 kilometers east of Papua New Guinea's New Ireland island, also known as Latangai, at about 8:51 p.m.
 (5:51 a.m.
 ET), the US Geological Survey said.

+Alun Beck, owner of the Treehouse Village Resort on the island of New Ireland, told CNN he didn't feel anything and was setting up fishing boats to go shark fishing when the earthquake hit.
+He found out about the quake two hours later via social media and had not heard about major damage.

-Hazardous tsunamis are possible though about midnight local time along some coasts of that country, as well as the Solomon Islands, Pohnpei, Chuuk, Indonesia, Nauru, Kosrae and Vanuatu, the PTWC said.
+Hazardous tsunamis were initially possible though about midnight local time along some coasts of that country, as well as the Solomon Islands, Pohnpei, Chuuk, Indonesia, Nauru, Kosrae and Vanuatu, the PTWC said.

-New Zealand's Ministry of Civil Defense and Emergency Management also issued a tsunami warning for the country, in a tweet.

-"No evacuations are necessary at this stage," added the MCDEM in another tweet.
-"However, please stay out of the water and off the beaches following this evening's tsunami threat."

 The 'Ring of Fire'